lchabin/heart/readme.txt

 TRYING some tests
 ======================================
-Example out of TESTING mode (nominal, heart.hex as on github)
+Example (not in TESTING mode, nominal, heart.hex as on github)

 it is 1:20pm on thursday 15 march 2018